Angeles City: Tourism

 Angeles is promoted as a gastronomy tourist destination and is billed as the "culinary capital" of the Philippines.
 The city is known as a hub for Kampampangan cuisine as well as for its pork sisig.
 The city also has numerous historically and culturally significant tourist destinations including the Pamintuan Mansion, a heritage house which hosts a history and social studies museum, and the Holy Rosary Church, which is recognized by the National Museum of the Philippines as an Important Cultural Property.
 Angeles is also situated within the perimeter of the Clark Freeport Zone.

 Sex tourism

-A consequence of the presence of U.S. bases in the country is the prostitution industry in the city.
-Since the early days of Clark Air Base, Fields Avenue in Balibago district is an area frequently visited by the U.S. servicemen, has been known as a center for prostitution and sex tourism.

-A BBC article characterized it as "the centre of the Philippines sex industry" and dubbed it "Sin City."

-Elsewhere and in later years, Philippine travel publications have described it as the "Entertainment Capital of Central Luzon", "The Filipino Las Vegas", and "Entertainment City."
+One consequence of the historical presence of a US base (until 1991) is the prostitution industry in Angeles.
+From the early days of Clark Air Base, Fields Avenue in Balibago district became an area frequently visited by the U.S. servicemen.
+It is until today widely known as a center for prostitution and sex tourism.
+A BBC article characterized it as "the centre of the Philippines sex industry" and dubbed it "Sin City".
+Elsewhere and in later years, Philippine travel publications have described it as the "Entertainment Capital of Central Luzon", "The Filipino Las Vegas", and "Entertainment City".